What are the requirements for consideration of admission?

 We do not consider 3-year bachelor’s degrees from India, Canada, Australia, Sri Lanka, Scotland and certain other countries to be equivalent to a 4-year US bachelor’s degree.
 While we do accept outside credential evaluations from NACES and AICE members, if the degree is a 3-year bachelor’s degree from India, Canada, Australia, Sri Lanka, Scotland or other certain other countries, we will not consider the degree to be equivalent with a 4-year US bachelor’s degree.

-The Graduate School does not require third-party credential evaluations for international transcripts.
-However, evaluations from members of the following associations are welcome.
-You may choose any evaluator you wish to use (from the following list), commonly used credential evaluation services are below:
+Effective September 8, 2025, for applicants submitting applications to Fall 2026 term and beyond, The Graduate School will require third-party credential evaluations for transcripts and degrees awarded by schools outside the U.S. The Graduate School welcomes course-by-course and degree evaluations from members of the following associations.
+You may choose any evaluator you wish to use from the following list.
+Commonly used credential evaluation services are below:

 For ALL STUDENTS, if you are accepted into the program, all official transcripts, mark sheets, or degree certificates/diplomas (international) will be required to finalize your admission to the program.
 Official transcripts are issued by the college/university attended and bear the impressed or colored seal of that institution or (if available from your college/university) are sent electronically directly from the institution to The Graduate School Admission Office at Storrs.
 Additional information on submitting official transcripts will be provided to accepted students.